 B. Saving some money

-In the long term, driving electric can help people save a lot of money.
+In the long term, driving electric cars can help people save a lot of money.

 Charging an electric car is much cheaper than fuelling gasoline or diesel-powered vehicle.
-We invite you to check our article “How much gas money do I save driving electric?” to calculate your potential savings if you would drive an EV.
+We invite you to check our article Does an electric car save you money? to calculate your potential savings if you would drive an EV.

 Maintaining an electric car cost less than maintaining a gas-driven car.
 Indeed, EVs do not require oil changes or any other maintenance related to combustion engines.